Which Witch?

 • Eclectic Witch = one who doesn’t follow a set practice of witchcraft or witchery.
 An eclectic witch takes up a mix of what feels right to them when it comes to witchcraft and other open spiritual practices.
 I add the term “open” because one should take care not to appropriate a closed practice.

 • Witch = some witches are atheist, others are Christian, some areligious, some just spiritual (that’s me), but–to my mind–in all cases, being a witch means to practice a craft of intention and intuition, that is part hereditary, part individual, part intellectual, and based on the natural world and the wonders in it.
+It is not so much a religion as a practice.

 Follow @NotebookWitch